 How to Survive a Boil Water Notice

 Now that you have a better understanding of what a boil notice is, the best way to survive one is for you and your family to prepare for it before it happens.
-During a contaminated water situation, you may, or may not be told what is exactly wrong with your tap water.
-That’s why it’s critical that you listen closely to what they say about what you can and cannot use your tap water for during this time.
+During a contaminated water situation, you may or may not be told what is exactly wrong with your tap water.
+That’s why you must listen closely to what they say about what you can and cannot use your tap water for during this time.

-They should provide specifics such as not safe for drinking, ice-making, or cooking.
+They should provide specifics, such as not being safe for drinking, ice-making, or cooking.
 If they go a step further and tell you that your tap water shouldn’t be used for laundry or bathing, you will know that your water is unsafe for you to even touch.
-If this is the case, I’d encourage you just to go ahead and shut off your home’s main water valve.
+When this is the case, I’d encourage you to just go ahead and shut off your home’s main water valve so someone in the home doesn’t remember the notice or chooses to ignore it.

-If you don’t have a way to boil water if your electricity is cut off, consider getting a Butane Stove.
-I bought one for all 4 daughters so they have a way to boil water or cook a meal after a disaster.
+If you don’t have a way to boil water if your electricity or natural gas is cut off, consider getting a Butane Stove.
+I bought one for all four daughters to boil water or cook a meal after a disaster.

 Boil Your Water